-In the bachelor’s Translation programme, you will gain knowledge of theory and methods as well as practical skills that you can apply in translating and interpreting.
-You will also focus on the cultures of the areas in which your working languages are spoken and technology related to language, text production and translation.
-One unique aspect of the programme is the possibility to study the Spanish regional languages: Galician, Catalan and Basque.
+Students pursuing a Bachelor’s degree in Translation will gain a thorough knowledge of translation theory and methods as well as practical skills they can apply in translating and interpreting.
+The degree programme also includes a focus on the cultures of the areas in which students’ working languages are spoken and technology related to language, text production and translation.
+A unique aspect of the programme is the opportunity to study the Spanish regional languages, Galician, Catalan and Basque.

 At a glance